codebyMai/art-quiz/README.md

 Start page contains:
 * Simple quiz instructions.
 * Start Quiz button which opens the Quiz Page.
-* Collection of paintings as a background to create the mood of art appreciation.
+* Collection of paintings as a background to create the mood for art appreciation.

 ![Start Page](assets/docs/start-page.png)